 On top of that, journalists from Wired magazine suggest a few other Twitter and Threads alternatives: Bluesky, Hive Social and Spill.
 All of these microblogging platforms collect significantly less user data than either Threads or Twitter.
 However, they don’t offer ActivityPub support.

 In our next post, we’ll talk about how you can improve privacy in Zuckerberg’s potential Twitter-killer for those who do decide to give Threads a whirl.
-Also, to secure your internet surfing, we recommend using a reliable VPN.
+Also, to secure your internet surfing, we recommend using Kaspersky Premium.